ckpantelides/ordered-thoughts/README.md

 It's hosted [here](http://orderedthoughts.herokuapp.com)

 A python app built with flask.

-It stores your thoughts by category for easy recall (in a SQL database).
+#### Store your thoughts by category for easy recall

-I created the user authentication, and used the werkzeug package to salt and hash the login details.
+I created the user authentication, using the werkzeug package to salt and hash login details.
+Flask-session ensures the user needs to be logged in to view the routes to add new thoughts etc. It's currently hosted on heroku, with a postgresql database to store the data in relational tables.

 ![img1]